Diary of a Network Geek

 About Last Night…

-Filed under: Criticism, Marginalia, and Notes,Dog and Pony Shows,Fun,Life, the Universe, and Everything,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 4:00 pm for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Dog and Pony Shows,Fun,Life, the Universe, and Everything,Personal,The Network Geek at Home — Posted by the Network Geek during the Hour of the Monkey which is mid-afternoon or 4:00 pm for you boring, normal people.

 I love that movie.